 Owning your own home is something to take great pride in.
-However for many Americans owing more on their mortgage than the current home value, often known as being underwater or upside-down in your mortgage, has unfortunately become a way of life.
-Many of these Americans want to be right-side-up again.
-Houston Home investors are providing one more option for this new demographic of homeowners.
+However for many Americans, owing more on their mortgage than the current home value unfortunately became a way of life.
+This is known as an upside-down mortgage.

 In fact, a report from Corelogic found that at the end of 2011, some 11.1 million — 22.8 percent — of all residential properties with a mortgage were in an underwater situation.